 Our bed linen is woven in a historical textile region in Italy.
 The expertise of our weavers mean they know best how to work with cotton to make the most luxurious bed linen - super lustrous and as soft as possible.

-Whilst for brand protection reasons I can't give more detail in this area, this explains why long staple, single ply cotton from one brand to another can differ, and why Italian woven cotton is widely considered the best.
+This explains why long staple, single ply cotton from one brand to another can differ, and why Italian woven cotton is widely considered the best, followed by Portugal..

 Italy has, quite rightly, gained a strong reputation for manufacturing the best bed linen in the World.